Systems of interacting diffusions with partial annihilation through membranes: Introduction

 The rest of the paper is organized as follows.
-Preliminary materials on setup, reflecting diffusions, and notations are given in Section \ref{S:2}.
-A rigorous description of the interacting stochastic particle system we are going to study in this paper is presented in Section \ref{S:3}.
-In section \ref{S:4}, we give an existence and uniqueness result of solution of a coupled heat equation with non-linear boundary condition, analogous to \cite[Proposition 2.19]{zqCwtF13a}.
-The full statement of our main result (Theorem \ref{T:Conjecture_delta_N}) of this paper is given in section \ref{S:5}.
-Section \ref{S:6} is devoted to the proof of Theorem \ref{T:Conjecture_delta_N}.
-The proof of a key proposition that identifies the first and second moments of subsequential limits of empirical distributions is given in Section \ref{S:7}.
+Preliminary materials on setup, reflecting diffusions, and notation are given in Section~\ref{S:2}.
+A rigorous description of the interacting stochastic particle system introduced in this paper is presented in Section~\ref{S:3}.
+In Section~\ref{S:4}, we give an existence and uniqueness result of solution of a coupled heat equation with nonlinear boundary condition, analogous to Proposition~2.19 of \cite{zqCwtF13a}.
+The full statement and the proof of our main result (Theorem~\ref {T:Conjecture_delta_N}) is given in Section~\ref{S:5} and Section~\ref {S:6}, respectively.
+The proof of a key proposition that identifies the first and second moments of subsequential limits of empirical distributions is postponed to Section~\ref{S:7}.